applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 Notice that the runtimes in the plot are smaller, but shape of the curve is the same.
 While parallelization can reduce the runtime of an algorithm, it won't change its *computational complexity* (or how its runtime scales as a function of its input size).
 You can explore the computational complexity of different types of algorithms in the [Big-O cheatsheet](http://bigocheatsheet.com/), though it's a fairly advanced introduction to the topic (and one that's usually covered in the second or third year for Computer Science majors).

-### Conclusions on the scability of pairwise sequence alignment with Smith-Waterman <link src="N9htIl"/>
+### Conclusions on the scalability of pairwise sequence alignment with Smith-Waterman <link src="N9htIl"/>

 These are pretty long sequences that we're working with here, and the runtime is still pretty reasonable (only a few seconds for DNA sequences around 100,000 bases), so that suggests this implementation of Smith-Waterman should work ok for aligning pairs of sequences, even if the sequences are fairly long.
 However, we're often interested in doing more than just pairwise alignment.
 For example, we may want to align many sequences to each other (which we'll explore in the Multiple Sequence Alignment chapter), or we may want to perform many pairwise alignments (which we'll explore in the Database Searching chapter).
 In the next chapter we'll begin exploring ways to address this scalability issue by approximating solutions to the problem.